 Name: Black Marlin

-Description: Compared to other Billfish, the Black Marlin are more solid than their Blue counterparts.
+Compared to other Billfish, the Black Marlin are more solid than their Blue counterparts being the largest bony fish.
 They have a shorter bill and a rounder and lower dorsal fin.
 They can be distinguished from all other marlin species by their rigid pectoral fins, which are unable to be pressed flat against their sides.

-Where to Catch: This species can be caught in both the Pacific Ocean and the Indian Oceans.
-Some of the best destinations to head to for Black Marlin are Zancudo Lodge Costa Rica, Rodrigues Island Mauritius and Nosy Be Madagascar.
+This species can be caught in both the Indo Pacific Ocean and the Indian Oceans as this species likes temperate waters.
+Some of the best destinations to head to for this species are Zancudo Lodge Costa Rica, Rodrigues Island Mauritius and Nosy Be Madagascar.

-Fishing Methods: When fishing for Black Marlin you will be trolling when fishing, this is done from a moving vessel (boat/kayak).
+When fishing for this species you will be trolling when fishing, this is done from a moving vessel (boat/kayak).
 You will cover an area with teasers out the back of the vessel, these can be spreaders or lures which will entice the fish into getting aggressive and then it will into full-blown attack mode.
-Once spotted, the boats deckhand will watch to see where the Marlin is raising, if the marlin does not hook up on a lure the deckhand will flick out a rod with a dead-bait (normally a Tuna or a Ballyhoo) which nearly always proves to be irresistible your rod will then double over and your reel will start to scream making it fish on.
+Once spotted, the boats deckhand will watch to see where the Marlin is raising, if the marlin does not hook up on a lure the deckhand will flick out a rod with a dead-bait (normally a Tuna or a Ballyhoo) which nearly always proves to be irresistible your rod will then double over and your reel will start to scream.